logo

 Check out this article on how to get started with Power Automate flows, and you might also want to check our Documents product to automate document generation from submitted forms.

-Alternatively, you can use Zapier platform for the same purpose of automation:
+Alternatively, you can use Zapier platform or Make for the same purpose of automation:

 zapier